PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-09 12:06:46
+Last updated: 2024-04-09 12:07:56
-Random Quote: Send him to Belize?
-I'll send YOU to Belize. - Walter White
+Random Quote: Don't go chasing waterfalls.
+Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves